Frederic-K/LetsMeetApp/README.md

 # Resume

-It's a small RectJS app that aims to get to know each other :D Whant to test "Theme" or "Form" : dare to click on my logo !
+It's a small RectJS app that aims to get to know each other :D Want to test "Theme" or "Form" : dare to click on my logo !

 ![banner](./src/assets/ReadmeImg/MyCVApp.png)